 CV Example for Academic Professional

-Today we'll be discussing this important topic and hopefully provide you a good service by giving you the best tips and templates for writing a professional academic CV.
+Today we'll discuss this important topic and, hopefully, provide you with a good service by giving you the best tips and templates for writing a professional academic CV.

 Then you start writing the main sections.

 Coming to the first important section is the area of interest.
 Choosing the areas of interest is very crucial.
 Choose the main interest that you are applying for and then write other related topics.
 You can write about different interests if you know how to relate them to the main interest.
 They have also to be related somehow to the past studies that you have done or the past subjects that you have read.

 The following example is for a Ph.D. applicant's resume.

 AREAS OF INTERESTS

 Biodegradable Bone Implant, Severe Plastic Deformation, Corrosion Engineering, Physical Vapor Deposition, Non-Destructive Techniques, Non-Traditional Machining, Metal Forming Processes, Thin Films

 Then you need to give details regarding your education chronologically backward.
 You should include the specialization, the department, the year of obtaining the degree, and the GPA.
 Start by including details about your master's and then your bachelor's.